placeholder

 2. General Business Attorney

 A general business attorney will assist you in ensuring the smooth operation of your daily operational processes and will provide advice as needed.
-Consider the matters affecting your business and whether the lawyer you plan to employ will be able to assist you with them.
+Consider the matters affecting your business and whether the business lawyer you plan to employ will be able to assist you with them.

 If you anticipate having several issues in various specializations, you should collaborate with a big law firm that has a lot of different specialized departments.